irelandjoe/xdk-mqtt/documentation/xdk-onboarding.md

 ### Make XDK available in VirtualBox

-*IMPORTANT: If you're not using a virtual machine, you can skip this first set of steps and skip to the WiFi and MQTT credential sections below.
-Just connect your XDK to the USB and turn it on by flipping the small switch on the side of the device).*
+**IMPORTANT: If you're not using a virtual machine, you can skip this first set of steps and skip to the WiFi and MQTT credential sections below.
+Just connect your XDK to the USB and turn it on by flipping the small switch on the side of the device).**

 1. On the top navigation bar of VirtualBox, click on "Devices" → "USB" → "USB settings..."
 2. Now connect the XDK to a USB port, and turn it on (switch on the side of the device).
 3. Click on the small green icon on the right, and select the Bosch XDK.
 4. With this, you just created a filter that will give the virtual machine access to the USB device (i.e. your XDK).
-Now, disconnect the cable of the XDK, and close the window.
+Now, disconnect the cable of the XDK and close the window.
 5. Now, once back in the Workbench, connect the cable of the XDK again.
 You should hear a sound indicating that a USB device has been connected, and on the top left side of the workbench, your XDK should be shown in green.

 ### WiFi credentials